xxsimoxx/stats-for-update-manager/readme.txt

 *Note that the value of active installation is affected by the [filter](#filters) `sfum_active_installations`.*

 == Changelog ==
+= 1.3.1 =
+* Leave cron in place even if UM is not running

 = 1.3.0 =
 * When Update Manager is deactivate, silently do nothing
 * New code styling